uga-libraries/xml-transformations/README.md

-# xml-transformations
+# XML Transformations

+## Overview

-Python scripts for working with XML.
+Python scripts for working with XML, including transforming the data to CSVs, to EAD, and update values.
+These were quickly developed for a one-time use, and are retained as a starting point for future scripts.

+See also the FITS to preservation.xml transformation in [General AIP script](https://github.com/uga-libraries/general-aip)

 ## Multiple FITS XML to CSV
 Takes a folder of File Information Tool Set (FITS) xml metadata files and saves the values from selected elements to a csv file with one row per xml file.
 Created for a file format analysis project.